$p$-robust equilibrated flux reconstruction in ${\boldsymbol H}(\mathrm{curl})$ based on local minimizations. Application to a posteriori analysis of the curl-curl problem: Over-constrained minimization in Raviart--Thomas' spaces

-We consider an interior patch in details, \ie, the case where the vertex $\ver \in \Vh$ does not lie on the boundary $\pt \Om$, \cf\ Figure~\ref{fig_patch}, left.
-Then, following the concept of shelling of a polytopal complex, see~\cite[Theorem~8.12]{Zieg_poly_95} and~\cite[Lemma~B.1]{Ern_Voh_p_rob_3D_20}, there exists an enumeration $\elmi$, $1 \leq i \leq |\Ta|$, of the tetrahedra in the patch $\Ta$ such that, except for the first tetrahedron in the enumeration $\elmo$: (i) if there are at least two faces corresponding to the neighbors of $\elmi$ which have been already enumerated, then all the tetrahedra of $\Ta$ sharing this edge come sooner in the enumeration; (ii) except for the last element $\elm_{|\Ta|}$, there are one or two neighbors of $\elmi$ which have been already enumerated and correspondingly two or one neighbors of $\elmi$ which have not been enumerated yet.
-For a boundary patch, under the assumption in Section~\ref{sec_bound}, a similar enumeration exists following~\cite[Theorem~8.12]{Zieg_poly_95}, upon invoking the ``flattened patch'' of~\cite[Section~7.2]{Ern_Voh_p_rob_3D_20}.
+\bp {\em Step~1: interior patches.} We start with the case where the vertex $\ver \in \Vh$ does not lie on the boundary $\pt \Om$, \cf~Figure~\ref{fig_patch}, left. \tcf{We will construct a particular element $\tw_h \in W_h(\Ta,\mean)$} by an explicit run through the patch $\Ta$ of tetrahedra sharing the vertex $\ver \in \Vh$, similarly as in~\cite{Brae_Pill_Sch_p_rob_09, Ern_Voh_p_rob_3D_20}.
+Specifically, following the concept of shelling of a polytopal complex, see~\cite[Theorem~8.12]{Zieg_poly_95} and~\cite[Lemma~B.1]{Ern_Voh_p_rob_3D_20}, there exists an enumeration $\elmi$, $1 \leq i \leq |\Ta|$, of the tetrahedra in the patch $\Ta$ such that, except for the first tetrahedron in the enumeration $\elmo$: (i) if there are at least two faces corresponding to the neighbors of $\elmi$ which have been already enumerated, then all the tetrahedra of $\Ta$ sharing this edge come sooner in the enumeration; (ii) except for the last element $\elm_{|\Ta|}$, there are one or two neighbors of $\elmi$ which have been already enumerated and correspondingly two or one neighbors of $\elmi$ which have not been enumerated yet.